 We are all finding our way home.
 We are all learning to arrive.
 We are all discovering, stone by stone, ripple by ripple, prime by prime, that the destination we’ve been seeking has been here all along, waiting patiently for us to recognize it.

-First page of the Guide
+This page is part of the Practice Guide for Therapists